Adaptive Leaders Dig Deep

 So, can you…

-• Join us in praying for your brothers and sisters in Ethiopia in a few weeks.
+• Join us in praying for your brothers and sisters around the country in Learning Communities this summer.

-• Check out Leadership Essentials Chicago Fall 2018.
+• Check out Leadership Essentials Detroit starting this fall.

 • Contact Raechel and tell her you’d be interested in a refresh.
 It’s a new day.
 Need to do some new work.